 When you live in earthquake country, you know it’s not “if” there will be a big quake, it’s “when.”
 You may have an earthquake emergency kit ready, but there are also steps you can take now to strengthen your home to make it more resistant to earthquake damage.
 And if you live in California, there’s a program called the Earthquake Brace + Bolt (EBB) that provides up to $3,000 for seismic retrofit grants to homeowners residing in more than 150 California zip codes.
-If you’ve checked it before and your zip code wasn’t listed, be sure to check it again because the list has been expanded.
+If you’ve checked it before and your zip code wasn’t listed, be sure to check it again because the list has been expanded and changes every year.

 According to the California Earthquake Authority (CEA), there are more than 1.2 million houses in California that are particularly vulnerable to earthquakes because of the type of construction.
 How do you know if yours is one?